 • TF (Trust Flow) and CF (Citation Flow) from Majestic.

 Remember, these are third-party metrics that only serve as quick proxies.
 People can manipulate these numbers, and Google doesn’t use them directly.
 You should always consider them secondary to real traffic.
-Our clients and SEO specialists often use this general list to find a site to buy links and build a PBN.
+Our clients and SEO specialists often use this list to find a site to buy links and build a PBN.
+It’s also important to note that many PBN operators block third-party crawlers, which can make it impossible for competitors to detect or analyze their backlink profiles using standard tools.

 • indexation,